roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 This project was created using vite, and is runnable in its own right.
 When you do that, you'll see a website with some examples and tests.

 1. Clone the repository from GITHub.
-1. Change into the `svelte-fomantic-ui` sub directory.
+1. Change into the `svelte-fomantic-ui-runtime-test` sub directory.
 1. Run the `yarn` command to download dependencies.
 1. Run `yarn dev` to start development web server.
 1. Open the link in a browser to see the dev / test website (usually `http://localhost:5173`)